Mairex1337/U-Net-SSeg/README.md

   --output result.json
 ```

+This will use the `api_images.json` file which contains precompiled images for you to test inference with.

 ##### 🔄 Convert Images to Input JSON

 If you want to convert your own images to the required input format: